Introduction

 Maple syrup is produced by boiling down the sap of maple trees, most commonly the sugar maple.
 It takes roughly 40 gallons of sap to produce a single gallon of maple syrup, which concentrates both the natural sugars and the flavor compounds from the sap.

-Maple syrup consists of about 75% sucrose, 10% glucose, and 4% fructose, with the rest being mainly water.
+Maple syrup consists of about 60-70% sucrose, with small amounts of glucose and fructose.
+The rest is mainly water, about 20%.
 Unlike refined sugar, maple syrup contains trace amounts of minerals such as manganese, zinc, potassium, and calcium.
 It also contains a small amount of plant-derived antioxidants that develop during the boiling process.

 Nutritionally, maple syrup is still mostly sugar and calories.
 Compared to honey, maple syrup contains slightly less calories and sugar, while being slightly lower on the glycemic index.